triton-inference-server/perf_analyzer/genai-perf/README.md

 ### Session Options

 ##### `--session-concurrency`

 The number of concurrent sessions to be simulated.
-This is the default mode for simulating sessions.
+This option should be used when benchmarking multi-turn chat.
-(default: `1`)
+(default: `None`)

 ### Output Options